NEET/JEE Coaching Scholarship

 Corrosion

-NCERT Exemplar Class 12 Chemistry chapter 3 solutions gives a descriptive representation of working of an electrochemical cell also known is as Daniel cell, galvanic cell and introduces various new terms such as resistivity, conductivity, molar conductivity, ionic conductivity and electronic conductivity of different ionic solutions.
+NCERT Exemplar Class 12 Chemistry chapter 3 solutions give a descriptive representation of the working of an electrochemical cell also known as the Daniel cell, or the galvanic cell, and introduce various new terms such as resistivity, conductivity, molar conductivity, ionic conductivity, and electronic conductivity of different ionic solutions.

-NCERT exemplar Class 12 Chemistry chapter 3 solutions provides various formulas/methods for calculating conductivity and molar conductivity of electrolytic solutions.
-The lesson gives a brief about Kohlrausch law, its application and defines the Nernst equation for calculating emf and equilibrium constant of galvanic cells.
+NCERT Exemplar Class 12 Chemistry chapter 3 solutions provide various formulas/methods for calculating the conductivity and molar conductivity of electrolytic solutions.
+The lesson gives a brief about Kohlrausch's law, its application, and defines the Nernst equation for calculating the emf and equilibrium constant of galvanic cells.

-NCERT exemplar Class 12 Chemistry solutions chapter 3 also reflects upon detailed explanation about corrosion as an electrochemical process along with the formation of primary and secondary batteries, fuel cells, and also the process of electrolysis.
+NCERT Exemplar Class 12 Chemistry Solutions Chapter 3 also reflects upon a detailed explanation of corrosion as an electrochemical process, along with the formation of primary and secondary batteries, fuel cells, and the process of electrolysis.
 The lesson covers a variety of topics relating to thermodynamics.

 Chapter 1 | |